AnjaniMalhotra/SQL-Data-Retriever/README.md

 Use the included sample_movies.db or upload your own SQLite .db file with tables like:

-movies(title, genre, year, rating, revenue) directors(id, name) actors(id, name)
+- movies(title, genre, year, rating, revenue)
+- directors(id, name)
+- actors(id, name)
-movie_cast(movie_id, actor_id)
+- movie_cast(movie_id, actor_id)
-You can adjust the prompt to fit your DB structure.
+- You can adjust the prompt to fit your DB structure.

 ✨ Sample Questions

-"Top 5 movies by rating"
+- "Top 5 movies by rating"
-"How many action movies were released after 2015?"
+- "How many action movies were released after 2015?"
-"Which movie made the highest revenue?"
+-"Which movie made the highest revenue?"
-"List all movies directed by Christopher Nolan"
+- "List all movies directed by Christopher Nolan"

 ---